benjaminleroy/ta_tools/guides_to_computing/jupyter_notebook_from_server.md

 Copy this address but substitute `8889` with `8888` on your local machine's web server.
 If you want to make this easier in the future try `localhost:8888` and follow recommendations (I have not done this - maybe also make some comments and send them to me).

+## Jupyter Notebook Extensions

+I really like jupyter notebook extensions.
+Follow the brief instructions on [github](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) to set it up.
+This [site](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/) has a description of the add-ons.
+I personally find `Scratchpad` very useful.